-Advisory Board Members include: Jeff Goodsill, former VP/GM, Tencent Boston and Stomp Games; Craig Alexander, VP, Turbine; Aaron St. John, CEO, HitPoint Studios; Dave McCool, CEO, Muzzy Lane Software; Helena Fruscio, Creative Economy Industry Director, MA EOHED; Pat Larkin, Director, The Innovation Institute, Massachusetts Technology Collaborative; President Gail Carberry, EdD, Quinsigamond Community College; Dean Karen Oates, PhD, WPI; Michael Cavaretta, Attorney, MBBP and Founder, MIT Enterprise Forum Games and Entertainment Circle; Jeff Anderson, SVP, GSN Digital; Peter Blacklow, Partner, Boston Seed Capital; and Gordon Bellamy, Director, Business Development and Industry Relations, Tencent Games and former Executive Director, International Game Developers Association (IGDA) and Alex Galvagni, GM, Turbine.
+Advisory Board Members include: Jeff Goodsill, president and CPO, gameblyr; Craig Alexander, VP, Turbine; Aaron St. John, CEO, HitPoint Studios; Dave McCool, CEO, Muzzy Lane Software; Helena Fruscio, Creative Economy Industry Director, MA EOHED; Pat Larkin, Director, The Innovation Institute, Massachusetts Technology Collaborative; President Gail Carberry, EdD, Quinsigamond Community College; Dean Karen Oates, PhD, WPI; Michael Cavaretta, Attorney, MBBP and Founder, MIT Enterprise Forum Games and Entertainment Circle; Jeff Anderson, SVP, GSN Games; Peter Blacklow, Partner, Boston Seed Capital; and Gordon Bellamy, Senior Advisor, iDreamSky and former Executive Director, International Game Developers Association (IGDA) and Alex Galvagni, GM, Turbine.
 Timothy Loew, Executive Director, MassDiGI and Monty Sharma, Managing Director, MassDiGI are ex-officio Advisory Board members.

 - Click here to download and read “Getting in the Game: A Plan to Establish the Massachusetts Digital Games Institute” as presented on Apr.
 26, 2011.